Home loan interest rate lock

-Avoid losing out on a great rate with a rate lock and save over the life of your loan.
+Avoid losing out on a great rate with a home loan rate lock.

 Imagine comparing home loans and finally settling on the perfect loan with the right combination of fees, features and interest rates.
 You fill out your application and submit it, hopeful that the rate you’ve applied for won’t change in the time it takes for your loan to settle.
 And then your lender raises your rate.
 That's where a rate lock comes in handy.

 How does a rate lock work?